sebcat/yans/README.md

 # Yet Another Network Scanner

+## Try it out

+Visit [https://disco.sajber.se/](https://disco.sajber.se/) (cheap qemu instance) to see it in action or download the [.iso](https://github.com/sebcat/yans/releases/download/v1.0.0/yans-1.0.0.iso.xz) and run it yourself.

+## The code

 This code base grew slowly over time as a side-project for exploring various concepts, methods and algorithms such as process level sandboxing, domain-specific languages, hash tables, netstring based IPC, &c